graze/standards/README.md

 ## Logging

 1. Logs should be written to stderr and collected to a central store
-2. Application logs should be in [logfmt](https://brandur.org/logfmt) format in development and in logfmt or json for production `-- maybe always in logfmt?`
+2. Application logs should be in [logfmt](https://brandur.org/logfmt) format in development and production

   ```
   msg="Request finished" tag=request_finish status=200